ryanclove/CS352/Projects/Project 2/README.txt

 Done with a partner

 Grade: 90%
-/Comments: does not handle long domain names see thebestideasforkids.com for example -10
+Comments: does not handle long domain names see thebestideasforkids.com for example -10

 Project_2 is given files